ThanosGkou/exso/README.md

 # ExSO
-An analytical framework for the Greek Power&Gas System Operation ("SO") and Market Exchange ("Ex") Data.
+An analytical framework for the Greek and European Power&Gas, System Operation ("SO") & Market Exchange ("Ex").

 -----
 ## <span style="color: #cdd613"> What is it? </span>
-**exso** provides an integrated framework for retrieving, extracting, transforming, loading and analyzing timeseries data for the Greek Power&Gas sector.
+**ExSO** provides an integrated framework for retrieving, extracting, transforming, loading and analyzing time-aware data for the Greek and European Power&Gas sector.

+It was developed as a private project, focusing on the Greek power & gas system.
+On the same architecture, support for Entso-e data was added, while more data-sources being planned for integration.

+([ENTSO-e's transparency platform](https://transparency.entsoe.eu/) was a game-changer on pan-european transparency. **ExSO**'s value to this end, consists of enabling automated updates, robust data storage, retrieval, transformations and visuals)

-- The core of the project is to provide an automated, versatile and robust framework for:
+- The core of the project is the provision of an automated, versatile and robust framework for:
-  - Downloading raw files ("the Datalake"), as reported by the Publishing Entities (ADMIE/IPTO, HEnEX, Desfa, ...)
+  - Downloading raw files ("the Datalake"), as reported by Power&Gas Publishing Entities (ENTSO-e, ADMIE/IPTO, HEnEX, Desfa, ...)
-  - Parsing/converting raw files to flat, clean, high-quality timeseries
+  - Compiling raw, sparse files into flat, clean, high-quality timeseries
   - Inserting/updating the parsed data to a local, self-maintained database ("the Database")
-  - Providing an API for accecssing, slicing, transforming, analyzing, and visualizing the local Database.
+  - Providing an API for accessing, slicing, transforming, analyzing, and visualizing the local Database.

 - The local database consists of a tree structure of local directories and .csv files.
-The resons we opted for csv-based format are aligned with the [Rationale](#rationale) of the project:
+The reasons why we opted for csv-based format are aligned with the [Rationale](#rationale) of the project:
-  - Anyone can access a csv file without needing programming or SQL skills
+  - Anyone can access a csv file without needing programming or SQL skills (wider access)
-  - No local/remote database server required
+  - No local/remote database server required (portability)
-  - No significant loss of speed
+  - No significant loss of speed (good enough efficiency)

 -----
 ## Rationale
 **Publicly-available does not always mean publicly-accessible**
-- Market players, TSOs, and professionals in the energy sector may or may not already have access to some of the data made accessible by **exso**, through paid or "mebers only" subscriptions (e.g. market participants).
+- Market players, TSOs, and professionals in the energy sector may or may not already have access to some of the data made accessible by **ExSO**, through paid or "members only" subscriptions (e.g. market participants).
 - Individuals, researchers, and in (surprisingly) many cases professionals are either not entitled, or not willing to pay for high-quality data access.
 - Even when an interested party is willing to pay for high-quality, long-term timeseries data, it's not clear where would he/she attend to.
 - To our knowledge, no commercial or "members-only" database provides any of the variety, the duration, the reliability and the transparency that **exso** provides.
-- We strongly believe in open access and transparency. **ExSO** is a project aiming to render publicly-available data in the scope of the Greek Power&Gas sector, utilizable and accessible by anyone, expert or not.
+- We strongly believe in open access and transparency. **ExSO** is a project aiming to render publicly-available data in the scope of the Power&Gas sector, utilizable and accessible by anyone, expert or not.

 -----
 ## Main Features

-- Get **info** about implemented reports, their content, their availability periods, metadatata, etc.
+- Get **information** on implemented *Reports*, their content, their availability periods, metadatata, etc.
+  - A *Report* is any set of properties, according to the way it's being published (e.g. Bulgarian Load @entsoe, ISP1ISPResults - Integrated Scheduling Process @admie, etc.)
 - **Create** a local database of Market and System data (flat, seamless timeseries over the whole availability interval of each report)
 - **Update** (hot/cold-start) the datalake and database for all or some of the implemented reports
 - Interactive **Visualization**